dinusebastianbalan/btc-app/README.md

 4. name: 'Deploy apps and configs'
 - trigger on Merge event/push to main branch or manually from Github Actions UI, main branch
-This job deploys the main application and configures other settings such as label k8s namespaces; network policy; DNS records.
+This job deploys the main applications, ingress controller and configures other settings such as label k8s namespaces; network policy; DNS records.

 Example:

 Current price of BTC
 http://dev.sebastianbalan.com/current_price